Value Assessment Review (VAR)

 - There is a lack of provision to enhance the skillset of the internal auditors in line with the updates and developments that occur in the organization’s industry.

-With Affility’s Value Assessment Review (VAR) of Internal Audit Function, we extend our internal audit function for business owners and internal audit teams to assure all stakeholders and certifying agents that their internal audit function is operating as intended.
+With Affility’s Value Assessment Review (VAR), we extend our internal audit function to business owners and internal audit teams to assure all stakeholders and certifying agents that their internal audit function is operating as intended.